 Core API

 Core Primitives are the cross-protocol execution dispatchers.
-They mutate pool state — initializing pools, swapping, adding and removing liquidity, and quoting — across Uniswap V2, V3, Balancer, and Stableswap through a single abstract interface.
+They mutate pool state — initializing pools, swapping, adding and removing liquidity — across Uniswap V2, V3, Balancer, and Stableswap through a single abstract interface, plus one read-only quoting class (LPQuote).

 For the conceptual overview and the dispatcher-design rationale, see Core Primitives under Concepts.
-This page is the API reference: every public class with its signature, parameters, and a runnable example.
+This page is the API reference index: every public class with its protocol-divergent shape and a link to the per-class page.

 Class index